-The underwriters propose to offer the shares of class A common stock initially at the public offering price as set forth on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$0.4950 per share.
+The representatives of the underwriters have advised us that the underwriters propose to offer the debentures directly to the public at the public offering price on the cover page of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per debenture.
+After the offering, the representatives may change the offering price and other selling terms.